 The purpose of this policy is to establish a standardized, system-wide approach to managing the protection of information and Information Technology Resources to support core business needs and the provision of continuity and privacy at Westfield State University ("University") and establish sanctions for violations of this policy.
 This policy is intended to protect the users of the University's Information Technology Resources by ensuring a reliable and secure technology environment that supports the educational mission of the University.
 These resources are provided as a privilege to all Westfield State University employees, students, and authorized guests.
-The University seeks to ensure the integrity of Information Technology Resources made available to the user community, as such, to ensure these resources are secure from unauthorized access for those that utilize them.
+The University seeks to ensure the integrity of Information Technology Resources are secure from unauthorized access for those that utilize them.
 This policy is not intended to inhibit the culture of intellectual inquiry, discourse, academic freedom or pedagogy.
 In general, the same ethical conduct that applies to the use of all University resources and facilities applies to the use of the University's Information Technology Resources.